ploomber/projects/spec-api-directory/README.md

 Building pipelines from a collection of scripts/notebooks without a `pipeline.yaml` is quick an easy, but has limited features.
-See the `spec-api-python` to see how you can declare your tasks in a YAML file.
+See the [`spec-api-python/`](../spec-api-python/README.ipynb) to see how you can declare your tasks in a YAML file.